slaninas/tostr/README.md

 - `add twitter_username`: Adds new account and returns pubkey.
 If account is already added, returns existing pubkey.
 - `random`: Returns pubkey for a random account the bot follows.
 - `list`: Shows list of all followed accounts.
-- `relays`: Responds with list of relays the bot is connected to at the time.
+- `relays`: Responds with list of relays the bot is currently connected to.

 ## Tor
 In case `--tor` is used connections to both relay and Twitter *should* be going through tor.
 But if you need full anonymity please **check yourself there are no leaks**.